 Matagorda Regional Medical Center provides a wide variety of services to assist you with your cardiac care needs.
 From diagnostic services to rehabilitation following a cardiac incident, you will find that MRMC’s experienced and concerned staff is right here, close to home, to provide state-of-the-art care for you and your family.

-Second Chance is a cardiac (heart) and exercise program offered by Matagorda Regional Medical Center.
-If you have an existing heart condition, this is an opportunity for you to take control of your life and significantly improve how you feel every day.
+Cardiac (heart) and exercise programs are offered by Matagorda Regional Medical Center.
+If you have an existing heart condition, there are opportunities for you to take control of your life and significantly improve how you feel every day.
 A special exercise program will be designed to fit your individual needs and capabilities.
 You will rotate among various exercise stations that include treadmill, bike, and arm and leg resistance exercises.
 Your physician will determine the proper exercise level for you at each of these stations.